rishita3003/Hadoop-Database-Project/README.md

 # Hadoop Database Project - Implementing MapReduce

+Link to the site of the project -> https://sites.google.com/view/hadoop-database-rishita/sql-query-parser

 ## Steps to run the project

 ### Follow the steps in the link below to install Hadoop on Ubuntu 22.04  -: